 - Your moods.
 You may be asked to rate your mood on a scale.

-- How the symptoms affect your daily life, such as your relationships, your work, and your ability to enjoy your usual activities.
+- How the symptoms of depression affect your daily life, such as your relationships, your work, and your ability to enjoy your usual activities.

-- All the medicines you are taking and other treatments you are receiving.
-Sometimes, side effects of medicines or the cancer can look like symptoms of depression.
-This is more likely during active cancer treatment or advanced cancer.
+- A list of the drugs and supplements you are taking and other treatments you are receiving.
+Sometimes, side effects of drugs or the cancer seem like symptoms of depression.
+This is more likely during active cancer treatment or if you have advanced cancer.

-Physical exams, mental exams, and lab tests are used to diagnose depression.
+Physical exams and lab tests are also used to diagnose depression.